aseppurnama20/DSLS-Data-Science-Case-Study/README.md

-# DSLS-Data-Science-Case-Study
+# Level Traffic Jam Prediction in Kota Cirebon
-Level Traffic Jam Prediction in Kota Cirebon
+This repository aimed to show my capability in Data Science related project.
+I finished the ini project of Data Consultant Bootcamp conducted by Data Science Indonesia (DSI) and Data Science Learning Studio (DSLS).
+This project aimed to predict level of traffic jam in Kota Cirebon using Waze Dataset in 2022.
+I used Google Colaboratory notebook for run python code including Data Preparation, Data Cleansing and Processing, Data Modeling.